risgk/digital-synth-wra32/README.md

 ## What's New

+- v0.3.2: Add the check of Web MIDI API support
 - v0.3.1: Improve calculation of VCO frequency
 - v0.3.0: Improve EG; Change calculation of VCO frequency
 - v0.2.0: Improve EG; Enable realtime control of EG and VCF